 No hosted/remote option.
 This is a local-only server (stdio or local HTTP).
 You must install Node.js and run it on the same machine as your MCP client.
 No equivalent of Todoist’s ai.todoist.net/mcp or Asana’s mcp.asana.com.
 For cloud-hosted AI agents or mobile clients, this is a dealbreaker.

-12 tools is modest.
+13 tools is still modest.
 Compared to Asana (44 tools) or Todoist (28+ tools), the tool count is smaller.
 But Google Calendar’s data model is simpler — events, calendars, and availability.
-The 12 tools cover the API surface well.
+The 13 tools cover the API surface well (the new create-events bulk tool closes one of the previous gaps).
 What’s absent: no direct attendee management tool (it’s part of create/update), no calendar creation or deletion, no shared calendar permission management, and no integration with Google Meet (meeting links must be added manually).

 No Google Workspace admin features.
 The server works with individual Google accounts.
 It doesn’t support Google Workspace domain-wide delegation, admin-level calendar management, or room/resource booking.
 Enterprise deployments managing shared calendars at scale will need more than this.